urbanairship/drive.js/README.md

 Cross-browser unit testing for humans.

+For a quick run-through, see [this codestre.am recording](http://codestre.am/e09a137e84a11adcc3401535b).

 ## What is it?

 Drive is a unit testing framework and test driver.
 It can be used locally -- without any browsers involved --